 The toughest part will picking the pair that’s right for your next adventure.

 These performance hiking/travel pants are made of 95 percent nylon (67 percent recycled) and 5 percent spandex with 4-way stretch and features a DWR finish and 40-UPF sun protection.

 These relaxed fit, featherweight, 100 percent nylon pants are perfect when warmer climates are on the itinerary and you need the convenience of a quick-drying pant that easily converts to protect your legs from the sun or insects.

-The DWR-coated (durable water repellent) and 100-percent nylon convertible pant with an integrated belt provides water resistance and sun protection for wherever the adventure takes you.
+The DWR-coated, 100% Nylon convertible pant with integrated belt provides water repellency and UPF protection for wherever the adventure takes you.